 Does Health Insurance Cover Nose Jobs?

-If the rhinoplasty procedure is not deemed medically necessary, it is not covered by medical insurance benefits and not eligible for health savings account (HSA) reimbursement.
-If a portion of the nose job is covered by health insurance, patients may still have to pay some costs out-of-pocket, such as a copay, coinsurance or deductible.
+If the rhinoplasty procedure is not deemed medically necessary, it is not covered by medical insurance benefits and is not eligible for health savings account (HSA) reimbursement.
+Even if a portion of the nose job is covered by health insurance, patients may still have to pay some costs out-of-pocket, such as a copay, coinsurance or deductible.

 Non-surgical nose jobs are not usually covered by insurance as they are considered cosmetic procedures.